Tears, tantrums and phone bills: 14 high-profile superstars who suffered injury agony before a World Cup

 Santiago Canizares (Spain, 2002)

-Going into the 2002 World Cup, Valencia keeper Canizares had won 35 caps and was La Roja’s first choice between the posts; a young Iker Casillas his understudy.
+Going into the 2002 World Cup, Valencia keeper Canizares had won 35 caps and was La Roja’s first choice between the posts.
 But a fortnight before the tournament started, and just three days before the group were to leave for Korea, Canizares dropped a bottle of aftershave in his hotel room.
 It smashed, severing a tendon in his right foot that required emergency surgery, and cruelly ended his hopes of making the trip.

 Canizares was surprisingly philosophical about the whole situation.
 “I don't consider myself to be unlucky by any means,” he told reporters.
 “From the start of my career I've had several strokes of good luck but, just like everyone else, I've also had difficult times which I've had to cope with.”